xiaoli-dong/metaerg/README.md

 * SWISS::KW;
 ```
 # Third-party software
-MetaErg makes use of the following 3rd party dependencies and assumes these are on your system path:
+If you do not use Docker, you will need to install the following 3rd party dependencies and make sure they are on your system path:

 * [ARAGORN](http://mbio-serv2.mbioekol.lu.se/ARAGORN):  a program to detect tRNA genes and tmRNA genes in nucleotide sequences
 * [BLAST+ executables](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download): The Basic Local Alignment Search Tool (BLAST) finds regions of	local similarity between sequences.